-Married with two boys, she is currently a freelance writer with clients in the United States, Australia, Germany, Japan and Vietnam and the creator of humormewithmo.com, writing about day-to-day life with a humorous twist.
-Humor, she says, is the weapon against life’s absurdities and, the best medicine for anything that ails her.
+Married with two boys, she is currently a freelance writer with clients in the United States, Australia, Germany, Japan and Vietnam as well as the creator of humormewithmo.com, a blog about about day-to-day life with a humorous twist.
+(Humor, she says, is the weapon against life’s absurdities, and, the best medicine for anything that ails her.)

 She also launched her podcast, Bite of Courage.
 A platform for sharing stories about courage, she asks her guests how they find it and what they do with it in the face of fear.
 She also created a writing class called Everyone Has A Story that she’s taught at libraries and recovery centers, inspiring others to be bold, brave, and daring and to write from the heart.